 In many of the research settings we encountered, we noted that in established practices of mediation no clear separation was drawn between medium and message, or form and content, on the level of religious practitioners.
-For example, for the Ewe, a legba statue is not understood as consisting of a mere material object that has a spirit behind it, but as an actual embodiment of spirit power (Meyer 2010b), just as, in Catholicism, icons convey a sense of God (their dismissal as human-made 'idols', pointing at the sheer materiality of the icon, is a typically Protestant critique of Catholic mediation).
-Similarly, even though the question whether it is appropriate to use radio for public readings from the Koran involved complicated negotiations among Muslims in colonial Northern Nigeria (Larkin 2009; see also below), once a positive decision was taken, such readings formed a virtually natural part of public life in which Islam is omnipresent.
-All these examples, and the vignettes presented in the introduction, show that what can be identified as 'media' from an outsider's analytical perspective (such as ours) may be perceived as being fully embedded in religious practice.
+For example, for the Ewe, a legba statue is not understood as consisting of a mere material object that has a spirit behind it, but as an actual embodiment of spirit power (Meyer 2010b), just as, in Catholicism, icons convey a sense of God (their dismissal as human-made "idols," pointing at the sheer materiality of the icon, is a typically Protestant critique of Catholic mediation).
+Similarly, even though the question whether it is appropriate to use radio for public readings from the Qur'an involved complicated negotiations among Muslims in colonial northern Nigeria (Larkin 2009; see also below), once a positive decision was taken, such readings formed a virtually natural part of public life in which Islam is omnipresent.
+All these examples, and the vignettes presented at the beginning, show that what can be identified as "media" from an outsider's analytical perspective (such as ours) may be perceived as being fully embedded in religious practice.

-This leads us right into the heart of the issue of the 'disappearing' medium.
-The media that are involved in invoking and getting in touch with some divine power, and in binding and bonding believers, are made to 'disappear' through established and authorised religious sensational forms that mark these media as genuine to the substance they mediate.
-In this way, media are authenticated as being part and parcel of the very transcendental that is the target of - and from an outsiders' perspective: invoked by - mediation.
-In other words, mediation itself is sacralised (see also Chidester 2008) and attributed with a sense of immediacy through which the distance between believers and the transcendental is transcended via particular sensational forms and semiotic ideologies (see also Van de Port in this issue).
+This leads us right into the heart of the issue of the "disappearing" medium.
+The media that are involved in invoking and getting in touch with some divine power, and in binding and bonding believers, are made to "disappear" through established and authorized religious sensational forms that mark these media as genuine to the substance they mediate.
+In this way, media are authenticated as being part and parcel of the very transcendental that is the target of - and from an outsider's perspective: invoked by - mediation.
+In other words, mediation itself is sacralized (see also Chidester 2008) and attributed with a sense of immediacy through which the distance between believers and the transcendental is transcended via particular sensational forms and semiotic ideologies (see also van de Port 2011: 81).

-Thus, media tend to 'disappear' when they are accepted as devices that, naturally as it were, 'vanish' into the substance that they mediate.
-This phenomenological 'disappearance' stems from the fact that medium and message, form and substance, are not split up analytically.
-Conversely, they 'appear' if this synthesis is cracked.
+Thus, media tend to "disappear" when they are accepted as devices that, naturally as it were, "vanish" into the substance that they mediate.
+This phenomenological "disappearance" stems from the fact that medium and message, form and substance, are not split up analytically.
+Conversely, they "appear" if this synthesis is cracked.
 This is often the case when the appropriateness of the medium to transmit a particular content is contested (and of course also in scholarly analysis).
-The point here is that the 'appearance' and 'disappearance' of media is socially produced and depends on authorised perspectives of what media are and do, or are not supposed to do, in a broader practices of mediation.
+The point here is that the "appearance" and "disappearance" of media are socially produced and depend on authorized perspectives of what media are and do, or are not supposed to do, in a broader practices of mediation.

-Contested media
+Contested Media